TsingH-googl/RNR_framework_for_Recommendation/README.md

 （1）、If you want to have a quick overview on our project please refer to the pdf file "Poster presentation.pdf".

-（2）、If you are interested in the mathematical reasoning of our framwork, please refer to the pdf files
+（2）、If you are interested in the mathematical reasoning of our framwork, please refer to the pdf files,

 "RNR-A Generic Bayesian-based Framework for Enhancing Top-N Recommender Systems .pdf" and